saheb-ul-lah/PHARMA_2024/README.md

 # 📚 Mathematical Forum Website

 ## Overview
-The **Mathematical Forum Website** is a comprehensive platform designed for the **Mathematics Department** to facilitate the submission, management, and review of mathematical research papers.
-Developed under the **Digital Solution Cell**, this user-friendly interface streamlines interactions between authors and administrators, ensuring an efficient publishing process.
+The **Mathematical Forum Website** is a platform developed for the **Mathematics Department** under the **Digital Solution Cell**.
+It streamlines the submission, management, and review process of mathematical research papers, offering a smooth experience for authors and robust management tools for administrators.

 ---